KIKILAK/URLghost/README.md

 ### 🇺🇸 or use this command in your terminal
 ### 🇪🇸 o usa este comando en tu terminal
     pip install -r requirements.txt

+### at this point the program is ready to run, do this to run the program
+    cd URLghost
+    python3 URLghost.py

+# How to use